 While there is no cure, treatment is available.
 Dopamine agonists are one of the primary treatment options for the condition.

-Dopamine agonists are not the only source of medicinal treatment.
-Other medicines – such as levodopa and COMT inhibitors – are also commonly used.
+Of course, dopamine agonists are not the only source of drug treatment for Parkinson’s disease.
+Other medicines – such as levodopa and COMT inhibitors – are also widely used.

 Dopamine agonists used to treat Parkinson’s disease include: